DinhLeGaulois2/mongodb_react_redux_addr_book/README.md

 # Address Book - MongoDB + React-Redux

 ## Aim
-Building a project based on an EER (Enhanced Entity-Relationship).
-The goal is to learn to build project base on someone's idea, which is much more difficult than with ours.
+Building a project based on an EER (Enhanced Entity-Relationship) **from scratch**.

+Front-end and Back-end could be deployed on different servers, independently.
+We could use "**load balancing**" easily on server-side...

 > This project is one of about 30-35 others building by mixing:
 >   * Front-End: **jQuery**, **ReactJS**, **React-Redux**, **Angular** (2-5), **Ionic3**, **View.js**